-- The number of persons employed (at the end of each quarter) in ANZSIC Class 6310 (Life Insurance), sourced from underlying data from the ABS Business Register.
+- Add: - The number of persons employed (at the end of each quarter) in ANZSIC Class 6310 (Life Insurance), sourced from underlying data from the ABS Business Register.
 This industry is not included in the EAS or QBIS. - ii.
-The number of persons employed in the permanent defence forces as at the end of each quarter, sourced from underlying ABS National Accounts data.
+The number of persons employed in the permanent defence forces as at the end of each quarter, sourced from underlying Australian National Accounts data.
 Defence force personnel fall outside the scope of the SEE.
-All defence force personnel in Class 7600 (Defence) are assumed to work in the Public Administration and Safety industry (ANZSIC Division O). - iii.
-The number of unpaid contributing family workers for the quarter, sourced from the Labour Force Survey and published in Labour Force, Australia (ABS cat. no. 6202.0), as unpaid employees are out of scope of ABS business surveys. - iv.
-An estimate of the number of child workers (persons aged 5 to 14) who are self-employed, working on a farm, or as a contributing family worker.
+All permanent defence force personnel are assumed to work in Class 7600 (Defence) within the Public Administration and Safety industry (ANZSIC Division O). - The number of unpaid contributing family workers for the quarter, sourced from the Labour Force Survey and published in Labour Force, Australia (ABS cat. no. 6202.0), as unpaid employees are out of scope of ABS business surveys. - iv.
+An estimate of the number of child workers (persons aged 5 to 14) who are selfemployed, working on a farm, or as a contributing family worker.
 These data are sourced from ABS household survey data, using underlying data from Child Employment, Australia, 2006 (ABS cat. no. 6211.0).
 Population estimates from Australian Demographic Statistics (ABS cat. no. 3101.0) are used to extrapolate the number of child workers from the 2006 benchmark level, by assuming that the proportion of the age group working has not changed.
-Industry proportions are based on underlying Labour Force Survey data on employed persons aged 15 years old.
-No adjustments are made for child workers who are employees, as these persons are in scope of both EAS and QBIS.
+Industry proportions are based on underlying Labour Force Survey data for employed persons aged 15 years old.
+No adjustment is made for child workers who are employees, as these persons are in scope of both EAS and QBIS. - Deduct - The number of persons engaged in ANZSIC subdivision 28 Water Supply, Sewerage and Drainage (from Employment and Earnings, Public Sector, Australia ABS cat. no. 6248.0.55.002 data), as this subdivision is included in Australian Industry (ABS cat. no. 8155.0).